June 15, 2023

 Wix has grown in popularity thanks to a massive advertising campaign.
 Largely credited for its website-building tool, the platform assists new business owners in coming up with catchy names.
 Wix uses artificial intelligence to achieve creativity in the business names it recommends.

 The platform requests two primary inputs: a keyword that could be a word or analogy you attach to your business, and the industry to which it belongs.
 A few scrolls below, Wix offers pre-created, industry-specific links for you if your business is an app, a jewelry business, a travel agency, or even a YouTube channel.

 Shopify prides itself on being a tool to help businesses set up their online presence and online store.
 The website has introduced a new, free business name generator.
 All it requires from you is one word to describe your brand.
 Shopify claims it can help you develop a business name in ten seconds.

 If you cannot come up with words to enter into the name generator, you can scroll to the bottom of the Shopify page.
 Like most of the best business name generators, it enumerates the business sectors in which you operate.
 Simply select one of the sectors that matches your business closely, and you will find a business name that suits you.

 Simply called Name Generator, this helpful tool by the software development company Anadea makes naming your new business easy.
 It requires just a single field to be entered with any keyword you deem fit for your business.
 It can be the industry you operate in or something to do with the concept around which it was built.

-The app is free to use for anyone who is looking for a compelling business name.
+This catchy name generator is free to use for anyone who is looking for a compelling business name.
 It also recommends names that have domains available so you can instantly register your company on the internet.